Contact Us for a Free Consultation 703-352-9044

 Deferral Program Available for Those Charged With First Offense

 Deferral procedures are available to those charged with a first-offense Assault and Battery of a Family or Household Member under §18.2-57.2.
 The client must plead guilty to the domestic violence charge.
 The court withholds a finding of guilt.
-The court will place the defendant on probation for at least two years and order that he or she complete an anger management program.
+The court will place the person on probation for at least two years and order that they complete an anger management program.
 The case is deferred with no finding of guilt.
 If the client is cooperative with probation, stays of good behavior, and complies with the order of the court, then the charge is dismissed by the judge.
 Virginia Code §18.2-57.3 provides for this type of disposition.

 The client may file a motion to withdraw his plea of guilty and waiver of appeal for the deferral proceeding within ten (10) days.
 The court will hold a hearing and is now required to grant the motion.
 The court will find the person guilty when the motion is granted.
 The case can then be appealed to a higher court.
 A fresh trial can then be had in that court.

 The good aspect of the deferral program is that the client avoids a permanent criminal conviction.
 However, there are several drawbacks to the program.
 First, the defendant must pay the expense of the anger management treatment program and any court costs.
 Second, the client is not eligible for expungement of the original arrest under § Virginia Code 19.2-392.2.
-The arrest will remain on the permanent criminal record (although there will be no conviction).
-Third, if the defendant get arrested for another crime during the deferral period, the judge may still find he or she in violation of the deferral and impose a conviction and sentence.
+The arrest will remain on the permanent criminal record (although if compliant, there will be no conviction).
+Third, if the defendant gets arrested for another crime during the deferral period, the judge may still find he or she in violation of the deferral and impose a conviction and sentence.
 There is no appeal of this court decision.

 Completion of community service hours and voluntary counseling and/or anger management therapy before court may help a client avoid the deferral process and get the charges dismissed.